krutikavk/Bitly-Prototype-NoSQL-database/nosql/README.md

 # NoSQL vClock Project

-This project is a simulation of vlocks implementation in an AP database.
+This project is a partial implementation of a 5-node NoSQL key-value database with focus on multi-version concurrency control (MVCC) using vector clocks in an AP database.
+An overview of the participants and their functionalities include:
+1. 5 participating nodes
+2. Asynchronous worker queues for each node to send sync updates
+3. Sync updates dequeued only if node is up (partition tolerance)
+5. Each node has an App server and Admin server
+   a.
+App server: receive CRUD requests and send to worker queues
+   b.
+Admin server: dequeue sync updates and check for node availability

+Java Restlet is used to expose Restful APIs for each of these nodes for syncing (admin server) and readin/writing/deleting (app server) KV pairs from the database.

 ## High Level Steps
-I followed the following steps for adding required conflict detection and resolution to the existing startup code.
+Following functionalities have been impelmented:

+1. Nodes sync functionality
-1. Added functionality to update and delete document information to Sync calls on ports 8xxx.
+2. Update and delete document information to Sync calls on ports 8xxx.
-2. Enhanced the syncing between nodes to dequeue from the sync queue only if a node is available.
+3. Enhanced the syncing between nodes to dequeue from the sync queue only if a node is available.
 The updates for an unreachable node remain queued until the partition is resolved.
-3. Conflict Detection and Resolution implemented for the following scenarios:
+4. Conflict Detection and Resolution implemented for the following scenarios:
   * API calls for PUT and DELETE calls on AdminServer
   * Sync on CREATE, UPDATE, DELETE calls on AppServer
   * Tombstones functionality added to track deleted document on each node